Mechanisms of Multimodal Synchronization: Insights from Decoder-Based Video-Text-to-Speech Synthesis

-We propose a unified multimodal decoder-only transformer architecture for processing multiple modalities -- video, text and speech -- in order to generate speech given video and text inputs, see Figure~\ref{fig:visatronic}.
-The architecture consists of a single transformer decoder that processes the multimodal input representations from Section~\ref{sec:tokenization}.
-Unlike traditional approaches that use one modality as input, or separate encoder(s) for multimodal input, our unified architecture enables cross-modal interactions through self-attention layers while maintaining temporal coherence.
-The model is trained end-to-end using cross entropy loss to predict the next discrete values in sequence, allowing it to learn intrinsic relationships across modalities that are crucial for tasks requiring multimodal understanding.
-During inference, the model can generate tokens autoregressively while maintaining coherence across all modalities. \\ {\bf Integration of Multimodal Sequences}~~~ For effective processing of multiple modalities with different temporal resolutions, we implement various input mixing strategies, see Figure~\ref{fig:token_mix}.
-The fundamental challenge lies in handling different sampling rates and temporal ordering: speech inputs from dMel are sampled at 25ms intervals $(0.00s, 0.025s, 0.05s, \dots)$, whereas 25fps video inputs are sampled at 40ms intervals $(0.00s, 0.04s, 0.08s, \dots)$, and text tokens appear sparsely in the sequence.
-We explore the following ways to combine different modalities' inputs into one sequence: \begin{itemize} \item \textbf{Ordering Strategy}: Representations from all modalities are temporally ordered: either text, video and speech inputs; or video, text and speech inputs.
-For both cases, when speech is generated, the transformer decoder attends to all representations of text and video modalities.
-The ordering between text and video defines the interplay between them. \item \textbf{Streaming Strategy}: Text tokens go first, but video and speech inputs are ordered following their original time alignment, thus preserving the natural flow of information in each of these modalities.
-In this approach, the speech inputs never attend to the future in time video inputs, thus reducing the sequence length processed at every speech generation step. \end{itemize} ~~~ Due to combination of both video and text modalities for speech generation, our sequences are longer than in TTS task.
-Thus, capturing positional information properly is crucial.
-Prior work consistently showed that relative positional embeddings perform better (see e.g.~\cite{touvron2023llama,bai2024dmel}).
-We apply RoPE~\cite{su2024roformer} multiplicative relative positional embedding across the entire sequence.
-As a simple way, we maintain a global position space across all modalities, treating speaker, video, text and speech inputs uniformly in terms of positional embedding.
-In addition, thanks to video and speech time alignment, we investigate different position sequences to align representations appearing at the similar timestamps from different modalities, see positions notation in Figure~\ref{fig:token_mix}. \\ {\bf Initialization}~~~ Placing all modalities' inputs into one sequence for the decoder, we found that having different submodules to map each modality to the shared space leads to inconsistency of the embeddings across modalities (e.g. they have very different norm magnitudes).
+\paragraph{Initialization.} Placing all modalities' inputs into one sequence for the decoder, we found that having different submodules to map each modality to the shared space leads to inconsistency of the embeddings across modalities (e.g. they have very different norm magnitudes).
 Thus, proper initialization of these submodules is essential.
-We identified that a proper scale for the initial weights distribution by bringing all inputs' final embeddings to the same sphere is sufficient for stable and fast convergence during training. \\ {\bf Robust Training}~~~ Our unified decoder model is trained to predict speech discrete representations while being conditioned on all modalities during inference.
+We identified that a proper scale for the initial weights distribution by bringing all inputs' final embeddings to the same sphere is sufficient for stable and fast training convergence. \\ \paragraph{Model Training.} Our unified decoder model is trained to predict speech discrete representations while being conditioned on all modalities during inference.
 During training we compute the cross-entropy loss $\mathcal{L}_{CE}$ only on the speech discrete representations, omitting the loss on others.
 All $F$ discrete log mel-filterbanks at each timestamp $t$ are predicted independently and in parallel.
 To ensure robust training, we follow dMel training observations and apply random span masking with probability $p$ to video, text and speech representations, forcing the model to leverage cross-modal information rather than relying solely on one modality.
 Speech masked regions are excluded from the loss computation.
 During inference, the model autoregressively generates speech discrete representations while being conditioned on speaker information, video and text.